UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/Introduction.md

 The mistakes you will inevitably make will actually be important learning steps.
 Additionally, in your work beyond today, you will probably not have any instructions to follow.
 The experience of typing these commands will equip you for future work far better than if you simply copy & paste.

+Some non-compulsory sections are also included and we have indicated these with the phrase **Advanced material**.
+Skipping these sections will not disadvantage you at all, as these only proved aditional information for those working more quickly or with a little prior experience.